Hannover Science Initiative

 November of Science

 Every two years in November, Hannover becomes a showcase for some 70 facilities from universities, scientific, educational and cultural institutions.
 For a few weeks, students and the interested public can get to know various fields of research and university life of Hannover.
 In 2018, the November of Science attracted 45,000 visitors.
-The next November of Science will be taking place from november 5 to 25 in 2020.
+The next November of Science will be taking place from november 1 in 2021.

 Welcome Service for foreign students and researchers